NumericalMax/bitwise-bao/README.md

-# Basic arithmetic operations (BAO) implemented with bitwise operators
+# Basic arithmetic operations (bao) implemented with bitwise operators
 This is an implementation of basic arithmetic functions (e.g. plus, minus) in C++ in which only bitwise operators are allowed.
 It is solely designed for the datatype integer.

 # +